-Through the eyes of this 13 year old girl, the reader will learn about a family that lived in a California mission; they will participate in many festivals such as Las Posadas, Dia de Los Muertos, and herraderos (rounding up of cattle).
-This story is efficient: Young students of California history will step back in time and experience life through careful-age appropriate storytelling, and be educated on cultural traditions.
+Through the eyes of this 13-year old girl, the reader will learn about children that lived on a California mission; they will participate in many festivals such as Las Posadas, Dia de Los Muertos, and herraderos (rounding up of cattle).
+This story is efficient: Young students of California history will step back in time and experience life through careful, age– appropriate storytelling, and be educated on cultural traditions.
 Rather than just learn this time period through dry history and isolated events, this story is a meaningful way to contextualize the time period and bring it to life.
-Reading this book, I can almost imagine myself riding in the oak woodlands of California, viewing California during a time of spread out ranchos, and not the tightly packed city I now find myself in.
+Reading this book, I can almost imagine myself riding in the oak woodlands of California, viewing California in the vastness of the period of the ranchos—not the tightly packed city I now find myself in.